peter9811/AnimeEffects/README.md

 ## MacOS
 ### Compilation and .app creation
-* These steps assume brew, wget, python 3 and pip is installed on your system
+* These steps assume brew, wget, python 3 and pip are installed on your system
 ```bash
 brew install cmake ninja vulkan-headers
 pip install -U pip